-- (A) In the home or community (e.g., how to respond to an emergency, contacting 911, and escaping during a fire). - (B) Interacting with others (e.g., being taken advantage of financially, sexually or in other ways). - (C) Using public transportation or technology (e.g., internet "scams", identity theft, online sexual predators). - (f) IL Skills Training Reports - i.
-Reports are required for, and must accompany, all invoices submitted to the VRC for approval.
-See Section 5, Reports for additional reporting requirements. - ii.
-Upon completion of the Contractor's internal intake process with the Customer, the Contractor shall submit a written report on the Service Delivery Outcome Report (SDOR) to DVR.
-The report shall document the Contractor's acceptance of the DVR SDOP and AFP for delivery of the authorized service and date the Contractor met and completed the Contractor's internal intake process with the Customer. - iii.
-If the SDOR does not thoroughly meet the reporting requirements in this contract and subsequent amendment(s), including the requirements in the SDOP, the VRC may withhold payment and return the invoice and SDOR to the Contractor for necessary revision(s).
+- (A) In the home or community (e.g., how to respond to an emergency, contacting 911, and escaping during a fire). - (B) Interacting with others (e.g., being taken advantage of financially, sexually or in other ways). - (C) Using public transportation or technology (e.g., internet "scams", identity theft, online sexual predators). - (c) IL Skills Training Reports

+- i.
+Outcome Report: Upon completion of IL Skills Training Services, the Contractor shall submit a written narrative report on the SDOR form indicating: - (A) Dates and hours of all services provided; - (B) Name of staff person providing services; - (C) Results achieved by Customer for each of the IL Skills Training topic(s) identified in the SDOP; and - (D) Specific recommendations, if any, for further services.